PeterMarshall29/book1/_sources/jupyternotebooks/for_loops.md

 In programming it is always better to separate concerns.
 In this case it is better to leave control to the loop arguments.

-When the loop variable increment instruction appears in both the code-block and the for-statement argument - both increment instruction are implemented in each loop.
+When the loop variable increment instruction appears in both the code-block and the for-statement argument - both increment instructions are implemented in each loop.

-The instructions are also implemented in sequence, and can result in two different values being used for the loop-variable in a single iteration.
+The instructions are also implemented in sequence and can result in two different values being used for the loop-variable in a single iteration.

 ````{code-cell} c++
 :tags: [remove-output, skip-execution]